-- i) The district's annual budget;
+- i.
+The district's annual budget;

-- j) The annual statistical report of the district;
+- j.
+The annual statistical report of the district;

-- k) The district's personnel policies;
+- k.
+The district's personnel policies;

-- 1) The annual School Performance Report;7
+- 1. The annual School Performance Report;7

-- m) School-Level Improvement Plans;8 and
+- m.
+School-Level Improvement Plans;8

-- n) The School District Support Plan-8
+- n.
+The School District Support Plan;8

-- o) Student discipline policies;
+- o.
+Student discipline policies;

-- p) Student services plan;
+- p.
+Student services plan;

-- q) The District financial policies;
+- q.
+The District financial policies;

-- r) Student handbooks;
+- r.
+Student handbooks;

-- s) The Annual Report to the Public; and
+- s.
+The Annual Report to the Public;

-- t) The parent, family, and community engagement plan.
+- t.
+The parent, family, and community engagement plan-;

+- u.
+The Immunization waiver report from Policy 4.57-IMMUNIZATIONS;

-The information and data required for items A through K in 9 above shall be the actual data for the previous two school-years and the projected data for the current school-year.
+The information and data required for items A through K in 9 above shall be the actual data for the previous two (2) school-years and the projected data for the current school-year.

-Before July 15 of each year, the District shall post on its website the following information: 9
+Before July 15 of each year, the District shall post on its website the following information:9